Jun 03, 2019

 Using a water-based lubricant during sex or masturbation can help to combat vaginal dryness.
 You can also discuss vaginal moisturizers or suppositories with your doctor in order to ease dryness and alleviate pain during sex.

 Night sweats are a particularly common and uncomfortable symptom of menopause.
 To stay cool and dry, try using waterproof sheets, wearing light cotton pjs to bed and taking cold showers.
-This won’t prevent night sweats but it will help you sleep better, easing other day-time symptoms like mood changes as a result of insomnia.
+While this won’t prevent night sweats entirely, it will help you sleep better, easing other day-time symptoms like mood changes as a result of insomnia.

 Mood changes and stress

 Regular exercise like yoga and tai chi can decrease the severity of mood changes by reducing stress and providing an endorphin boost.
 If stress is getting you down, don't hesitate to consider talking therapy or chatting to your doctor about ways to feel better.
 The symptoms of perimenopause can be taxing on your mental health, so it's important to remember that you're not alone.